-Because of the contrasts Darwin has become a vibrant city, spurred on financially by the mining boom.
-The relaxed atmosphere leads to café tables sprawling on to the streets and the cities proud multiculturalism adds flavour to the markets and museums that showcase the very best of the Northern Territory.
+Because of the contrasts, Darwin has become a vibrant city, spurred on financially by the mining boom.
+The relaxed atmosphere leads to café tables sprawling on to the streets and the city’s proud multiculturalism adds flavour to the markets and museums that showcase the very best of the Northern Territory.

 Try out the great local and international cuisines with a beer in hand and with a stunning backdrop all around.

-The brilliant Aboriginal artwork that is found all over the state has also found a home at the Museum and Art Gallery of Northern Territory.
+The brilliant Aboriginal artwork that is found all over the state is also at the Museum and Art Gallery of Northern Territory.

 Also at the museum is a fantastic display of the 1974 Cyclone Tracey which devastated the city.

-Another great place to check out is Berry Springs which has great natural swimming holes to enjoy and excellent nature to take in.
+Another great place to check out is Berry Springs which has beautiful natural swimming holes to enjoy and excellent nature to take in.

 A place of such beauty it is hard to put into words.

-Kakadu National Park is the combination of the entire countries diversity in one amazing spot.
+Kakadu National Park is the combination of the entire countries diversity in one fantastic spot.

-Teeming with falls and natural pools like Jim Jim, amongst the unparalleled mixture of desert red and forest green Kakadu hosts wildly varying ecology and even more different forms of wildlife, living without fear of human intervention.
+Teeming with falls and natural pools like Jim Jim, amongst the unique mixture of desert red and forest green Kakadu hosts wildly diverse ecology and even more different forms of wildlife, living without fear of human intervention.

 Further down south of the state lies another hub for Territorians, Alice Springs.